Breaking down visibility into simple, bold moves.

 Boldness is more valuable than frequency

-For people like you (and there are many of them, including me) there are so many ways you can show up boldly in your business that will ease you into increasing your visibility.
+For people like you (and there are many of them, including me) there are so many ways you can show up boldly in your business that will ease you into increasing your visibility for the long-term.

 Being willing to speak truthfully, say what you stand for and say what you stand against is a huge part of your value proposition.
 When you’re trying to sell your service, a program or training all lead by you, you have to be REALLY YOU.
 Since they have to know, like and trust you in order to buy from you, you’ve got to share the substance.
 The real opinions you have going on inside.

 Showing up consistently with a strong core message isn’t going to feel repetitive when you love what you have to say.

 I’ve been recording podcast interviews lately, and I realize I’m going to repeat myself often in them when I summarize a point from my guest or land on something I care about.
 And that’s okay because most of our ideal clients and followers are grappling with similar core challenges.
 It takes a long time for them to learn how to apply it or say it or get up the nerve to take the leap.
 It’s human nature.
 That’s why ideas from person to person aren’t brand new.